Your Business Needs Income

 A line of credit is when you go to the bank and say a business needs 5,000 dollars.
 The business would open up a line of credit to you for desired capital and then tack on an Interest rate for the duration that the line of credit is either unpaid or withdrawn (depending on your contract).

-While you are still receiving the same money, you are now engaged in a perpetual relationship with your debt.
+While still receiving the same money, now engaged in a perpetual relationship with debt.
 You will be paying off that debt for a long time; and often there are fees associated with keeping the account open, as well as starting the account.